sayWhatever/flask-api/README.md

 # **Flask WebSocket Server**

+The README.md file provides information on a Flask server that uses WebSockets to handle client-server communication.
+It also includes a basic integration with the OpenAI API to generate text completions.
+The document also lists the technologies used in building the project, including Flask, Flask-SocketIO, Flask-CORS and OpenAI.

 This is a simple Flask server that uses WebSockets to handle client-server communication.
 It also includes a basic integration with the OpenAI API to generate text completions.

 ## | Getting Started